-- Implement professional caring that integrates a depth of nursing knowledge and skill in accordance with the Standards of Nursing Practice in British Columbia: - rational (integrating reason and reflection into care). - ▶ technical (implementing technical aspects of care with advanced assurance). - emotive elements. - Pursue shared meaning by facilitating communication with clients, families, and/or groups to promote health, healing and comfort, self-esteem, empowerment, growth and partnership including: - choosing appropriately from a variety of communication skills. - ▶ integrating positive, pro-client attitudes such as compassion, commitment, conscience, confidence and competence into care. - ▶ choosing appropriately from various media. - objectively initiating resolution of problems, issues or conflicts, especially in emotionally-charged or rapidly changing situations. - D. RNABC Standard 4.
-Code of Ethics: Adheres to the ethical standards of the nursing profession (1998).
-Clinical practice indicators: - Expresses a philosophy of nursing that is congruent with the Canadian Charter of Rights and Freedoms. - Complies with the codes of ethics endorsed by RNABC. - Demonstrates honesty, integrity and respect. - Reports unsafe practice or professional misconduct to appropriate person or body. - Acts as an advocate to protect and promote a client's right to autonomy, respect, privacy, dignity and access to information. - Provides clients access to and/or assists clients to obtain access to their health care records in appropriate circumstances. - Assumes responsibility for ensuring that relationships with clients are therapeutic and professional
+- Implement professional caring that integrates a depth of nursing knowledge and skill in accordance with the Standards of Nursing Practice in British Columbia: - rational (integrating reason and reflection into care). - ▶ technical (implementing technical aspects of care with advanced assurance). - emotive elements. - Pursue shared meaning by facilitating communication with clients, families, and/or groups to promote health, healing and comfort, self-esteem, empowerment, growth and partnership including: - ▶ choosing appropriately from a variety of communication skills. - ▶ integrating positive, pro-client attitudes such as compassion, commitment, conscience, confidence and competence into care. - ▶ choosing appropriately from various media. - objectively initiating resolution of problems, issues or conflicts, especially in emotionally-charged or rapidly changing situations. - D. RNABC Standard 4.
+Code of Ethics: Adheres to the ethical standards of the nursing profession (2003).
+Clinical practice indicators: - Upholds the values contained in the Canadian Nurses Association (CNA) Code of Ethics for Registered Nurses, namely: - > Safe, competent and ethical care - > Health and well-being - > Choice - Dignity - Confidentiality - > Justice - > Accountability - > Quality practice environments - Consistently practices according to the responsibility statements of the CNA Code of Ethics for Registered Nurses.

-NURS 8330 Course Outcomes and Sub-Outcomes (cont'd.)
+v NURS 8330 Course Outcomes and Sub-Outcomes (cont'd.)